davemt/vimfiles/README.md

 Comments
 ========

-* Vundle for plugin management -- plugin files get distributed across various directories in .vim so it is hard to track them down and add/remove.
-The pathogen and Vundle plug-ins resolve this issue by modifying the vim runtime path to look in self-contained 'bundle' directories, one per plug-in.
-Vundle also handles downloading and installation of bundles automatically!
+* NeoBundle for plugin management -- plugin files get distributed across various directories in .vim so it is hard to track them down and add/remove.
+  The pathogen/Vundle/NeoBundle plugins resolve this issue by modifying the vim runtime path to look in self-contained 'bundle' directories, one per plug-in.
+  Vundle/NeoBundle also download and install bundles automatically!
 * See vimrc for list of plug-ins installed
 * The overall display is kept simple
     - no line numbers (use :<number> to jump to lines!)